crazy-max/docker-matomo/README.md

   crazymax/matomo:latest
 ```

-Note though that this only runs Matomo.
-You will need to have your own database server to connect to.
+> :warning: You will need to have your own database server to connect to as this only runs Matomo.

 ## Notes